Lesley-w19/alx-higher_level_programming/0x01-python-if_else_loops_functions/README.md

 6. Inventing is a combination of brains and materials.
 The more brains you use, the less material you need
 7. islower
 8. To uppercase
+9. There are only 3 colors, 10 digits, and 7 notes; it's what we do with them that's important